moliqian/BananaRipenessDetector/README.md

 Open-ended project designed for CIS4720.
 Web application which detects and computes the ripeness of a banana.
 React.js used for the frontend and Python 3 used for the backend (image processing algorithm, file operations...).

+React.js frontend deployed on xx.xx and Flask Web App (used as a server to handle requests) deployed using pythonanywhere.

 ### Running the webserver

 * install python dependencies